Search

 Speculative Fiction

-In this lesson, Margaret Atwood reveals her approach to creative writing courses and speculative fiction and how you can successfully generate developing ideas to build your own world.
+In this lesson, Margaret Atwood reveals her approach to creative writing courses and speculative fiction and how you can successfully generate developing ideas to build your world.
 She discusses what speculative fiction is and how you can use it.

 Then, in the next lesson, she delves into more detail by discussing her speculative novel: The Handmaid’s Tale.